youdianhaoxiao/CASA0015/README.md

 ## Contact Details

-If you have any questions about the project or any innovative ideas you'd like to discuss, please don't hesitate to contact me via [Email](mailto:ucfnega@ucl.ac.uk).
+If you have any questions about the project or any innovative ideas you'd like to discuss, please don't hesitate to contact me via **Email:** [getisshuaibi@gmail.com](mailto:getisshuaibi@gmail.com).

 Your feedback and suggestions are invaluable as we strive to improve and expand our project.